 Two popular destinations on San Juan Island are English Camp and American Camp, on opposite ends of the island.
-These two camps have a fascinating history: they were a compromise between the British and the US while the two countries worked out the water boundary between who owned what.
+These two camps offer a fascinating history: they were a compromise between the British and the US while the two countries worked out the water boundary between who owned what.
 The US prevailed, and the two superpowers almost went to war on the island over the shooting of a pig (remember the “Pig War” we mentioned above?
 Orcas Island got tied up in the dispute, too).
 At these two National Historical Parks, visitors can learn more about it all.
-You may also recognize some of the names you read about, like Roche.
+You may also recognize some of the names you read about on the historical signage at each one, like Roche.

 Beyond a self-guided history tour, there are quite a few other points of interest on San Juan Island worth exploring: